Politics of the United States: Political parties

-The United States Constitution never formally addressed the issue of political parties, primarily because the Founding Fathers opposed them; nonetheless, parties — specifically two competing parties or a "two-party system" — have been a fundamental part of American politics since shortly after George Washington's presidency.
+The United States Constitution never formally addressed the issue of political parties, primarily because the Founding Fathers opposed them.
+Nevertheless, parties—specifically, two competing parties in a "two-party system"—have been a fundamental part of American politics since shortly after George Washington's presidency.

-In partisan elections, candidates are nominated by a political party or seek public office as an independent.
-Each state has significant discretion in deciding how candidates are nominated, and thus eligible to appear on the election ballot.
-Typically, major party candidates are formally chosen in a party primary or convention, whereas candidates from minor parties and Independent candidates are required to complete a petitioning process.
+In partisan elections, candidates are nominated by a political party or seek public office as independents.
+Each state has significant discretion in deciding how candidates are nominated and thus eligible to appear on a given election ballot.
+Major party candidates are typically formally chosen in a party primary or convention, whereas candidates from minor parties and Independent candidates must complete a petitioning process.